rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/avatar.md

 ---
 id: version-v1.6.4-avatar
-title: ReactionAvatar
+title: Demandatar
 original_id: avatar
 ---

-The ReactionAvatar component outputs an Avatar based on Gravatar, or a provided image url.
+The Demandatar component outputs an Avatar based on Gravatar, or a provided image url.

-ReactionAvatar is built with [react-avatar](https://github.com/sitebase/react-avatar).
+Demandatar is built with [react-avatar](https://github.com/sitebase/react-avatar).
 See their docs if you'd like to extend it further.

 ## Import